Jettcodey/MediaCreationTool.bat/README.md

+# MediaCreationTool.bat

+> [!WARNING]
+> This is a Fork of https://github.com/AveYo/MediaCreationTool.bat.
+>
+> All the credit for developing this tool goes to [AveYo](https://github.com/AveYo/).

 Not just an Universal MediaCreationTool wrapper script with ingenious support for business editions,
 <img src="preview.png">
 A powerful yet simple windows 10 / 11 deployment automation tool as well!
 *If you had no success launching the script so far, this latest version will work*

 Presets
 -------
 1 ***Auto Upgrade*** with detected media, script assists setupprep for upgrading directly